ovh/docs/pages/account/customer/ovhcloud-users-management/guide.en-gb.md

 > [!primary]
 >
 > User management is different to contact management.
-User will have an access to all sections of the OVHcloud Control Panel according to level of right giving to him.
+A user will have an access to all sections of the OVHcloud Control Panel according to the level of rights he's granted.
 >
 > The purpose of contact management is to delegate full management of the administrative, technical and billing aspects of one or more services on your OVHcloud account.
-For further information on contact management, please refer to [this guide](https://docs.ovh.com/gb/en/customer/managing-contacts/).
+For further information on contact management, please refer to [this guide](/pages/account/customer/managing_contact).
 >

 **This guide details the privileges a user can hold, as well as the method for adding and managing users.**